 Junior Achievement of Northeastern Pennsylvania® (JANEPA) is a nonprofit organization that gives young people the knowledge and skills they need to plan for their future, make smart academic and economic choices, and own their economic success.
 JANEPA provides in-classroom and experiential economic education to thousands of NEPA students from kindergarten through 12th grade.

 Because of his experience as a young entrepreneur, Rob Mericle developed a personal affinity for JANEPA’s mission and has supported the organization for many years.
 When JANEPA began operations in 1968, the organization offered just one high school program.
 As it began to offer additional classes, the small office it rented in Scranton inhibited the organization’s ability to educate more children.
 In 2006, JANEPA’s advisory council determined that a drastic improvement to the existing JANEPA headquarters was needed.

-JANEPA’s president contacted Mr. Mericle and outlined the need for a new facility.
+JANEPA’s president contacted Robert K. Mericle and outlined the need for a new facility.
 She explained that changing national Junior Achievement Worldwide (JA) programs placed more focus on experiential learning opportunities.
 Central to this new focus was a life-like model city that was to be built inside each JA facility across the country.
 JANEPA’s Scranton facility would not accommodate such an experience.

 Mericle Family's JANEPA Facility

 The Mericle family’s JANEPA facility makes it possible for an estimated 7,000 students per school year from the surrounding 13 counties to experience the Capstone programs.

 Based on a very limited budget, the advisory council located old, former factory space as a potential solution.
 Mr. Mericle was disappointed when he visited the space.
 He believed a low-budget rehabilitation of a dilapidated, multi-story, former garment mill, tucked away in the middle of a residential neighborhood would not excite and motivate young students.